-GOTHENBURG: I don’t know who Miss Sophie was, but she must have been one heck of a lady.
-Her paintings and fabulous items of clothing adorn the walls of this dimly lit room, casting their traces of personality across the magnificently quaint tables.
-We are welcomed by the barman as our entire party gazes up and down the walls in a collective smile, completely ignoring the kind girl standing in a little booth trying to collect our coats.
-Miss Sophie, a centrally located Gothenburg gem, has us enchanted.
+GOTHENBURG SWEDEN: I don’t know who Miss Sophie was, but she must have been one heck of a lady.
+Her paintings and fabulous items of clothing adorn the walls of this dimly lit room, casting their traces of personality across.
+We are welcomed by the barman as our entire party gazes up and down the walls in a collective smile.
+Completely ignoring the kind girl standing in a little booth trying to collect our coats.
+Miss Sophie, a centrally located Gothenburg dining gem, has us enchanted.

-Indeed.
 From the moment we sit down at our round table under a floral chandelier reflected by a line-up of antique wall mirrors, the atmosphere achieves the very difficult task of making itself known without being in the way.
-Calmness, elegance and creativity pierce every carpet, tablemat and vase, inviting guests into what could well be a 100-year-old living room.
-All this without making any fuss.
+Calmness, elegance and creativity pierce every carpet.
+Tablemat and vase, inviting guests into what could well be a 100-year-old living room.
+All this without making any fuss about dining in Gothenburg.

-Seamlessness and professionalism manifest themselves as key depictions of the restaurant when the exquisitely presented meals are served.
-Our table attendant is knowledgeable and laid-back, sharing in on a joke or two while carefully explaining what processes make the Pata Negra meat on our plates taste so gratifyingly good.
+Seamlessness and professionalism manifest themselves as key depictions of the restaurant.
+Our table attendant is knowledgeable and laid-back, sharing in on a joke or two.
+As explaining what processes make the Pata Negra meat on our plates taste so gratifyingly good.

 “Our leading terms are ‘straight-forward’ and ‘honest’.
 We try to find interesting meat cuttings from outside the patterns normally used in Sweden, and pair these with wines to suit both the food and our guests,” says Hunter.